Speed Insights Metrics

 • 90 to 100 (green): Good

-Strive to achieve 'Good' scores (90 to 100) for the Real and Virtual Experience Scores to ensure an optimal user experience.
-However, keep in mind that reaching a score of 100 is extremely challenging due to diminishing returns — the effort required to improve your score grows exponentially the closer you get to 100.
-Thus, a jump from 99 to 100 demands a much larger metric improvement compared to moving from 90 to 94.
+Aim for 'Good' scores (90 to 100) for both Real and Virtual Experience Scores.
+Keep in mind that reaching a score of 100 is extremely challenging due to diminishing returns.
+For example, improving from 99 to 100 is much harder than moving from 90 to 94, as the effort needed increases dramatically at higher scores.

 If you aim to boost your site's search ranking, aim to move your scores into a higher color-coded category, for instance, from 'Needs Improvement' (orange) to 'Good' (green).
 This change reflects substantial improvements in performance and is more likely to be rewarded with higher search engine rankings.